Refusing a Breathalyzer or Chemical Test

 Under Arizona law, you must submit to a BAC test after being arrested.
 But this is not a loophole.
 If you refuse to submit to a chemical test prior to the arrest, you won’t just lose your license.
 You could still be charged with DUI.
 And don’t be fooled.
 If a police officer requests that you agree to a chemical test, it usually means that the officer already has enough evidence to arrest you.

-Speak to an experienced DUI lawyer with the Law Office of Howard A. Snader, LLC to challenge the results of the chemical test.
+Speak to an experienced Phoenix DUI lawyers with the Law Office of Howard A. Snader, LLC to challenge the results of the chemical test.
 It’s important that you weigh both the risks and the benefits of refusing breathalyzer tests.
 Call 602-737-3195 to learn more.